 The main otogar (bus terminal) is several kilometers north of the city center.
 Apparently, two buses are required to get to the city center, so just taking a taxi is the best idea.
 As of 2020, the ride should cost 25 lira or so.

 (Going to the otogar isn’t required to visit Göbekli Tepe and Harran.
 See the bus stop locations in the map above.)

 Şanlıurfa is one of southeast Turkey’s biggest cities, so in theory, there should be many direct connections with other cities in the region.
 But I had strange experiences both coming to and departing from Urfa.

 Despite having bought a direct ticket from Mardin to Urfa, I was made to transfer to a minibus without warning midway through the ride (avoid the company Dilmenler Mardin at all costs!
 See my horror story at the end of this guide).

-In three months of traveling around Turkey and countless bus rides, my journeys to and from Urfa were the only times I was suddenly transferred from a coach bus to a minibus mid-ride.
+Strangely, in three months of traveling around Turkey by bus, my journeys to and from Urfa were the only times I was suddenly transferred from a coach bus to a minibus mid-ride.

 While the Turkish government isn’t quite as extreme as China when it comes to online censorship, you’ll probably want a decent VPN before your visit.